jtablesaw/tablesaw/README.md

 ### Overview

-__Tablesaw__ is a dataframe and visualization library, as well as utilities for loading, transforming, filtering, and summarizing data.
-It's fast and careful with memory.
+__Tablesaw__ is a dataframe and visualization library that supports loading, cleaning, transforming, filtering, and summarizing data.
 If you work with data in Java, it may save you time and effort.
-Tablesaw also supports descriptive statistics and integrates well with the Smile machine learning library.
+Tablesaw also supports descriptive statistics and can be used to prepare data for working with machine learning libraries like Smile, Tribuo, H20.ai, DL4J.

 ### Tablesaw features

 #### Data processing & transformation
-* Import data from RDBMS, Excel, CSV, JSON, HTML, or Fixed Width text files, whether they are local or remote (http, S3, etc.)
+* Import data from RDBMS, Excel, CSV, TSV, JSON, HTML, or Fixed Width text files, whether they are local or remote (http, S3, etc.)
 * Export data to CSV, JSON, HTML or Fixed Width files.
 * Combine tables by appending or joining
 * Add and remove columns or rows
-* Sort, Group, Query
+* Sort, Group, Filter, Edit, Transpose, etc.
 * Map/Reduce operations
 * Handle missing values